thesp0nge/sinatra_ad_auth/README.md

 # Introduction

-Sinatra ldap auth is a simple [sinatra](http://sinatrarb.org) extension to provide an authentication mechanism against an LDAP and some APIs you can use in your sinatra applications.
+Sinatra Active Directory auth is a simple [sinatra](http://sinatrarb.org) extension to provide an authentication mechanism against an AD Server and some APIs you can use in your sinatra applications.